SrAxado/Codecademy/README.md

 # Codecademy
 Codecademy Projects - Javascript, C++

-These are some code projects from the Codecademy's Javascript course that I saved either for future reference or because I found them interesting and that probably demanded an extra bit of attention.
+These are some code projects from the Codecademy's courses that I saved, either for future reference or because I found them interesting... that and probably because they demanded an extra bit of attention.

 Hope they either help you or you enjoy them!!